Best Execution Under MiFID II and the Role of Transaction Cost Analysis in the Fixed Income Markets

 Initially, client demand centred on a post-trade tool feeding pre-trade functionality as a second stage.
 The base premise of Tradeweb’s post-trade TCA offering is based on two core components:

-• First, in order to calculate an accurate transaction cost for each and every trade executed on the platform, we needed to provide a valid reference price, in this case Tradeweb’s real-time propriety composite.
+• First, in order to calculate an accurate transaction cost for each and every trade executed on the platform, we needed to provide a valid reference price, in this case Tradeweb’s real-time proprietary composite.
 This live bid-offer spread is updated in real time using price feeds from up to 50 liquidity providers across the platform.
 Using this reference price, we were able to derive transaction costs for 99.8% of cash bond transactions in Europe during the first quarter of this year.

 • And second, the nature of electronic executions means that all specifics of the trade, including timestamps and contextual information, can be used to offer deeper analysis into trading activity.